Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: summary and conclusion

-While during standard operations the bunch current at the 3\,GeV ring at the MAX IV Laboratory is below the TMCI threshold, an asymmetric dependence on the sign of the amplitude-dependent tune shift (ADTS) has been previously observed in dedicated experiments.
-Systematic studies were now conducted to investigate this observed asymmetry in dedicated single bunch experiments.
-It was observed, that for some ADTS coefficients the beam was lost when crossing the threshold while at others a saw-tooth shaped amplitude modulation was observed on the center-of-mass oscillation as well as on the bunch size leading to a self-contained instability.
 The presented simulations with the tracking tool mbtrack2 and the conducted measurements are in good agreement.
-Both show that the observed threshold current is independent of the ADTS coefficient and an observed hysteresis in the measured threshold can be attributed to intra-beam scattering effects.
-For the dynamics above the threshold, both measurements and simulation, show that for positive ADTS coefficients the maximal center-of-mass oscillation amplitude and bunch size that is reached before the instability stabilizes is systematically higher than for negative ADTS coefficients, indicating that this could be the cause of the observed partial beam current losses.
+Both show that the observed threshold current is independent of the ADTS coefficient and an observed hysteresis in the measured threshold can be attributed to intrabeam scattering effects.
+For the dynamics above the threshold, both measurements and simulation, show that for positive ADTS coefficients the maximal center-of-mass oscillation amplitude and bunch size, that is reached before the instability stabilizes, is systematically higher than for negative ADTS coefficients, indicating that this could be the cause of the observed partial beam current losses.
 The same asymmetry is also visible in the tune shift at the minimal $\langle J \rangle$ required for damping.
 The shift is constant and the value is only dependent on the sign of the ADTS, with the tune shift calculated for positive ADTS coefficients already being at $\approx65\%$ of the synchrotron tune.
-Stability diagrams with Landau contours, calculated to include the amplitude-dependent tune shift, show as well that higher positive ADTS coefficients compared to negative ones are required for the instability to be Landau damped.
+Stability diagrams with Landau contours, calculated to include the amplitude-dependent tune shift as well show that higher positive ADTS coefficients compared to negative ones are required for the instability to be Landau damped.
 Furthermore, simulations and measurements of the coherent tunes as a function of the bunch current, show a strong difference in the tunes development above threshold.
 For negative ADTS coefficients the tune is slightly shifting to lower values starting from the -1 mode at the threshold.
 In contrast, for positive ADTS coefficients, the coherent tune jumps back to the 0 mode and only then shows with increasing current a slight shift to higher tune values, as might be expected for positive ADTS coefficients.